afiodorov/afiodorov.github.io/_posts/2015-10-24-bad-statistics-case-study-1.md

 So, no, Rafael, your *effective* sample size is still \\(1\\) and not \\(10^6 + 1\\).
-By effective I mean the size of the sample that is actually relevant for the inference of interest.
+By effective I mean the size of the sample that is actually relevant to the inference of interest.

 ---